Experiment: Control of Citrus Gall Wasp 103

 The 2018 peak emergence is three days later than 2017.
 Which shows just how much these wasps behave like clockwork.
 It also shows why “Prune in June” is such terrible timing for controlling the problem.

-We noticed that wasps continued to emerge from local trees for most of December.
+I noticed that wasps continued to emerge from local trees for most of December.
 Many galls stayed dormant and haven’t had any wasps emerge.
-We haven’t noticed this in previous years, but will look out for it more in the future.
+I haven’t noticed this in previous years, but will look out for it more in the future.
 I suspect that this may be due to sterile eggs being laid under the bark.
-Perhaps this is enough to stimulate the tree to form a protective gall even though the eggs are unviable?
+Perhaps this is enough to stimulate the tree to form a protective gall even though the eggs are not viable?

 Update June 2019

-Our gall wasp experiment is now two years old and we are starting to see some trends.
+My gall wasp experiment is now two years old and I am starting to see some trends.

-We recently moved all the trees into our warehouse to inspect them.
+I recently moved all the trees into the warehouse to inspect them.
 Outcomes from these inspections are shown in the table below.
-During the inspection, we looked at the number of galls on each tree, the quantity of fruit and other observations such as incidence of pests.
+During the inspection, I looked at the number of galls on each tree, the quantity of fruit and other observations such as incidence of pests.

-After the initial inspection we performed the “prune in June” to the trees undergoing treatment one and two.
+After the initial inspection I performed the “prune in June” to the trees undergoing treatment one and two.

 Tree NumberNumber of Citrus Galls present in treeLeaf Miner evident in TreeNumber of mature, ripe lemons on treeTotal Weight of Crop for both trees (Kg)Other comments